Wake Up Dead Man: Christian faith vs. Religious wolves

 Members of the Our Lady of Perpetual Fortitude Catholic Church as portrayed in Wake Up Dead Man: A Knives Out Mystery (Netflix, 2025).

-(Something Blanc described earlier as the religion he despises).
+Something Blanc described earlier as the religion he despises.

 Instead of leading people to Christ, as Jud wants to do, Wicks is focused on the culture war.
+And power.
+And himself.

 Cue all the stereotypes of religious people being led astray: